ucsb-cs48/s20/_lectures/lect03.md

 If you have questions, or need guidance, ask the course staff (Prof. Conrad, Scott, Andrew L, Bryan T, Cole B., Kristin H, and Victor S.).

 # Planning your app

+For the second item, focus on writing *a single paragraph* in which you go into a bit more detail about what you plan for your project.

+* This is NOT intended to be a full specification of what you are going to build.
+It is just an opportunity to *briefly* add a bit more detail that wouldn't fit into the one-sentence description.
+* Later this week, we'll be going through some "user-story mapping" exercises to do a more detailed design, so don't get bogged down trying to make this paragraph comprehensive or perfect.
+It's just a first step.

+Some things to consider:

 How many different kinds of users are there, and what are their roles?